ThomasSFSU/ThomasSFSU/README.md

 - Experianced with leadership

 ## Education 📚
-- Bachelor of Science in Computer Science, San Francisco State University, Expected Graduation: 2025
+- Bachelor of Science in Computer Science, San Francisco State University, Expected Graduation: May 2025

 ## Contact Me 📧
 Feel free to reach out to me via email at tmolnarbrock@sfsu.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/thomasbrocksf/).